cbaston82/chuck_norris_terminal_jokes/README.md

 # Chuck Norris Terminal Jokes
 A fun easy little hack to get random Chuck Norris jokes in your terminal.
 Also have the option to pass in a different name.
+Feel free to submit a pull request to make this better.

 ## How to get it working
 Clone the project